 The copper IUD (coil) is one of the few non-hormonal methods of birth control we have.
-From a natural health perspective, it’s not as appealing as Fertility Awareness Method, Daysy, condoms, or cervical cap—but it’s certainly worth considering.
+From a natural health perspective, it’s not as appealing as fertility awareness method (FAM), Daysy, condoms, or cervical cap—but it’s certainly worth considering.

 Should you consider it?